Giovanni Martino

-Giovanni Martino or Giovanni Martini, also known as John Martin (1852, Sala Consilina - 24 December 1922, New York City) was an Italian-American soldier and trumpeter.
-He served both in Italy with Giuseppe Garibaldi and in the United States under George Armstrong Custer.
-He is best known as the only survivor from Custer's company in the Battle of Little Big Horn.
+Giovanni Martino or Giovanni Martini, also known as John Martin (1852 – 24 December 1922) was an Italian-American soldier and trumpeter.
+He served both in Italy with Giuseppe Garibaldi and in the United States Army, famously in the 7th Cavalry Regiment under George Armstrong Custer, where he became known as the only survivor from Custer's company at the Battle of the Little Bighorn.

 Biography

-Although details of Martino's origin and birth were ambiguous in the years following the Little Big Horn, more recent research conducted by Italian researchers has provided more definitive proof of his origins, as evidenced by the comune (or town) of Sala Consilina's (Province of Salerno) municipal records.
-He was born in the period between late November 1851 and early January 1852 in or around Sala Consilina, but was subsequently left at one of the town's Proietto Domiciliata (orphanages).
+Although details of Martino's origin and birth were ambiguous in the years following the Little Bighorn, more recent research conducted by Italian researchers has provided more definitive proof of his origins, as evidenced by the comune (or town) of Sala Consilina's municipal records.
+Martino was born in the period between late November 1851 and early January 1852 in or around Sala Consilina, Province of Salerno, Campania, Kingdom of the Two Sicilies, but was subsequently left at one of the town's Proietto Domiciliata (orphanages).
 Within a day of his abandonment on January 28, 1852, he was provided a name (Giovanni Crisostomo Martino), baptized and placed into the home of a local wet nurse.

-The unreliability of parish records – as opposed to municipal birth and death registers - inspired two Italian municipalities to claim him as one of their own: Apricale (Province of Imperia) and Sala Consilina (Province of Salerno).
+The unreliability of parish records – as opposed to municipal birth and death registers – inspired two Italian municipalities to claim Martino as one of their own: Apricale, Province of Imperia, and Sala Consilina, Province of Salerno.
 New evidence appears to substantiate the latter.
-Although Martino himself, in an interview in 1922 a few months before his death, claimed to have been born in Rome in 1851, Martino's advanced age - as observed and noted by the interviewer, Colonel William Graham – contributed to this apparent self-contradiction.
+Although Martino himself, in an interview in 1922 a few months before his death, claimed to have been born in Rome in 1851, Martino's advanced age – as observed and noted by the interviewer, Colonel William Graham – contributed to this apparent self-contradiction.